FightZiQ/reconstructed_attack/README.md

 We apply SAM to training samples for masks generation and extract images' subjects before training.
 Please visit the project website to get the latest `segment_anything`: https://github.com/facebookresearch/segment-anything.
+Besides, you also need to download the latest SAM model checkpoint to your local devices.

+### 3. Dependency path

+After you download the dataset and SAM, please provide their local path in `dataset_path` and `sam_path` of `file_path.py`.